NicoJanE/Powershell-Utilities/README.md

 # What

+This folder contains a collection of PowerShell (.ps1) scripts.

+## Scripts included
+1. **Execute command(configurable) after countdown**
-Runs a Windows command from PowerShell with a countdown timer.
+Runs a program after a specified number of seconds.

-- The related .txt file can specify the command and its arguments.
-- The user can enter the countdown duration in seconds (default is 3600 seconds, i.e., one hour).
+## Prerequisites
+- Windows OS with PowerShell installed (tested on PowerShell 5+).
+- Ensure the command specified is accessible in the system PATH or provide a full path.